livekit/deploy-action/README.md

 ### Manually Create a New Agent or Deploy a new version

-The create or deploy operations in this workflow are triggered manually and requires a working directory input:
+The create or deploy operations in this workflow are triggered manually and requires a working directory input.
+**Automatic Deployment**: When creating a new agent, a deployment happens automatically.
+You do **not** need to manually call the deploy operation after creation.

 ```yaml
 name: Create or Deploy LiveKit Cloud Agent Manually